How Physical Therapy Can Help You Regain Your Functional Independence and Quality of Life!

 Walk tot he mailbox to get the mail

-There is a lot that is involved in performing these activities such as mobility, motor planning, balance, proprioception and spatial awareness, strength, eccentric control, and visual-tracking.
+There is a lot that is involved in performing these activities such as mobility, motor planning, balance, proprioception, spatial awareness, strength, eccentric control, and visual tracking.
 As we get older, there are a lot of changes that take place within our bodies, especially within our joints and muscle fibers.
 This may impact the speed at which your brain is able to send a signal to your body in order for you to produce the movements you were once able to without difficulty.
 Functional Independence Training can help retrain these neuromuscular connections which will allow you to better perform these daily functional activities.

 Are you currently struggling with a loss of balance which may be leading to frequent falls?